Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Superconducting properties of CsB12 and LaB12 from Density Functional Theory for Superconductors

-The effect of Coulomb interaction is anomalous.
-The partial gapping of states near the Fermi level reduces the efficiency of dynamical Coulomb renormalization ~\cite{Morel_PR_1962_pseudopotential,SSW_StrongCouplingSC_PR1966}.
+The effect of Coulomb interaction is anomalously larger than most materials \cite{PellegriniKukkonenSanna_beyondRPA_PRB2023, Pellegrini_NatRev2024}.
+In fact, the partial gapping of states near the Fermi level reduces the efficiency of dynamical Coulomb renormalization ~\cite{Morel_PR_1962_pseudopotential,SSW_StrongCouplingSC_PR1966}.
 This leads to an enhancement of the effective Coulomb interaction relative to constant-DOS models.
 In fact, the SCDFT critical temperatures fall at the lower end of the McMillan–Allen–Dynes predictions — indicating a high effective $\mu^*$.

-Nonetheless, the screened Coulomb interaction $W(\xi,\xi')$, shown in Fig.\ref{figure7} (a), displays the smooth, featureless profile characteristic of good metals\cite{Eliashberg_GenuineJPSJ2018, PellegriniKukkonenSanna_beyondRPA_PRB2023}.
+Nonetheless, the screened Coulomb interaction $W(\xi,\xi')$, shown in Fig.\ref{figure7} (b), displays the smooth, featureless profile characteristic of good metals\cite{Eliashberg_GenuineJPSJ2018, PellegriniKukkonenSanna_beyondRPA_PRB2023}.
 The strength of Coulomb repulsion can be quantified as $\mu = W \cdot \mathrm{DOS}$ at the Fermi level, yielding values of 0.55 for CsB$_{12}$ and 0.46 for LaB$_{12}$.
 While relatively large, these values are consistent with the high DOS.

-The Eliashberg function shown in Fig. \ref{figure7} (b) is broadly distributed over the phonon spectrum, both in terms of mode and momentum.
-As a result, the integrated coupling (with $\lambda(\infty) = \lambda$) shown as a red line in Fig. \ref{figure7} increases rather linearly with $\omega$.
+The Eliashberg function $\alpha^2F(\omega)$ shown in Fig. \ref{figure7} (a) is broadly distributed over the phonon spectrum, both in terms of mode and momentum.
+As a result, the integrated coupling (with $\lambda(\infty) = \lambda$) shown as a red line in Fig. \ref{figure7} increases rather linearly with $\omega$, up to 1.7 in CsB$_{12}$ and 0.9 in LaB$_{12}$.
 In LaB$_{12}$, the phonon modes are generally harder than in CsB$_{12}$, as visible from the larger $\omega_{avg}$ in Fig. \ref{figure5} (d).
-However, even though the total coupling $\lambda$ for LaB$_{12}$ is less, $\omega_{\log}$ is smaller.
+Even though the total coupling $\lambda$ for LaB$_{12}$ is less, $\omega_{\log}$ is smaller.
 This results from a different distribution of the Eliashberg function, as in LaB$_{12}$ about 25\% of the total coupling comes from phonon modes at 15 meV (for the complete phonon dispersions with electron-phonon coupling we refer the reader to Fig. S10 of the Supplementary Material).